 There are a few key points that are pretty universal, no matter who you are:

 - Chances are that if you do have candida overgrowth then making some dietary changes makes sense.
 Most important for everyone is to cut out the refined carbohydrates and the junk foods.
-Make conscious choices to reduce the refined, empty calorie, non-nutritious foods in your menu and eat larger portions of vegetables, greens and fruits.
-Sounds tough I know but the more real food you eat, the better you begin to feel.
-Then the junky foods really do become less enticing.
+Sounds tough I know but the better you eat, the better you begin to feel.
+Then the other foods really do become less enticing.

 - Eat lots of plant foods, both cooked and raw, including raw salads and raw vegetable dishes, if your digestion is up for it.
-Naturally grown fresh vegetables, salad greens, sweet fruits (apples, pears, berries, pineapple, etc.) and non-sweet fruits (peppers, tomatoes, cucumbers, etc.) have a high content of pure water, and will help your body cleanse and rejuvenate faster than any other food.
+Naturally grown fresh vegetables, salad greens, and fruits have a high content of pure water, and will help your body cleanse and rejuvenate faster than any other food.

 - If you have trouble digesting salads & raw vegetables consider blending them or even try juicing them until your body regains its balance and is working properly enough to digest the whole foods.
 Blending fresh vegetables and greens makes them easier to digest because the plant fibers have been broken down into a pulp.
 Juicing removes the indigestible fiber from the plants altogether, leaving wide array of nutrients super-available for the body to assimilate in liquid form, though you do miss out on the "whole food" aspect.
 If you don't own a juicer, find a local juice bar and get your veggie juice.
 The goal is to get to the point where you don't need to juice your vegetables because your digestive system can handle the whole foods.